JoshHarrington/stockcube_ruby/README.md

 		- ~~If all ingredients in a recipe are vegetarian then the recipe is vegetarian~~
 		- Some ingredients are marked as not vegetarian / vegan when they should be - bad data, needs fixing
 			- eg. Vinegar (Distilled)
+	- Is there a need for a recipe search outside of cupboards?
+		- User might start search in cupboard then want more options so need more general search, even if functionality the same
 - Ingredients functionality
 	- ~~Ingredients list should only be accessible by admins~~
 	- Ingredients can be added by anyone but adding method should search through and present existing ingredients to ensure that user can see use existing ingredient if possible.